-The Mission Dam is nationally registered historic landmark and a starting point for several of the park’s hiking trails.
-Lake Murray Reservoir also in the park and is very popular for bicycling, jogging, hiking and picnicking.
+The Mission Dam is a nationally registered historic landmark and a starting point for several of the park’s hiking trails.
+Lake Murray Reservoir also is very popular for bicycling, jogging, hiking, and picnicking.

 Five Peaks Challenge

 Mission Trails Park features a fun adventure for outdoor enthusiasts.
-The challenge is to the summit of all five peaks in the park and then take a picture of yourself or group next to the sign at each summit.
-Take as long as you want, maybe do one summit each weekend, and when you have completed the challenge email your selfies and contact information to the park ranger.
+The challenge is to summit all five peaks in the park and then take a picture of yourself or the group next to the sign at each summit.
+Take as long as you want, maybe do one conference each weekend, and when you have completed the challenge, email your selfies and contact information to the park ranger.